BestTimesToVisit.com Logo

 shopping

-Lose yourself in the labyrinthine alleys of Aswan's bustling souk, a sensory feast of sights, sounds, and smells.
-Haggle for spices, perfumes, and traditional handicrafts, and soak up the atmosphere of this ancient marketplace.
-Don't be afraid to venture off the beaten path – that's where you'll find the true gems.
+Lose yourself in the bustling atmosphere of Aswan's souk, a sensory feast of sights, sounds, and smells.
+Haggle for unique souvenirs, spices, and textiles, and soak up the energy of this historic marketplace.
+Best visited in the late afternoon when the heat subsides.

 Best time: October-April